ourmaninindia/ourmaninindia-2023/content/en/post/modi-must-implement-structural-change-to-minimize-corruption.md

-+++
+---
-categories = ["india", "Economy" ]
+categories : ["india", "Economy" ]
-date = 2015-07-14T23:25:54Z
+date : 2015-07-14T23:25:54Z
-description = "Prime Minister Narendra Modi spoke too soon when he claimed in May that there was “not one scandal” in his government “even after a year”, compared with his predecessor’s record when “every day was a new bad day”. " draft = false slug = "modi-must-implement-structural-change-to-minimize-corruption" tags = ["india", "Management"] title = "Modi must implement structural change to minimize corruption" cover = "" featured_image = ""
+lastmod: ["lastmod", ":git", "date", "publishDate"] description : "Prime Minister Narendra Modi spoke too soon when he claimed in May that there was “not one scandal” in his government “even after a year”, compared with his predecessor’s record when “every day was a new bad day”. " tags : ["india", "Management"] title : "Modi must implement structural change to minimize corruption" cover : "" featured_image : ""
-+++
+---

 *by Trusted Sources*